TianlinZhang668/18222278799.github.io/_pages/about.md

 # Recent News

-- 08/2022 Our paper titled "A comparative geolocation and text mining analysis of emotions and topics during the COVID-19 Pandemic in the UK" got accepted in Journal of Medical Internet Research
+- 08/2022 Our paper titled "Emotions and topics expressed on Twitter during the COVID-19 pandemic in the United Kingdom: comparative geolocation and text mining analysis" got accepted in Journal of Medical Internet Research
 - 07/2022 Invited to serve as a reviewer for ICLR'23
 - 07/2022 Awarded best reviewer (Top 10%) at ICML 2022 and received a free registration
 - 06/2022 Invited to serve as a reviewer for COLING 2022